poooi/poi-plugin-ezexped/README.md

     - Shows description of current fleet status
     - Shows ship level, morale status and expedition-related equipments

+- Added a "Great Success" effect on expedition selector buttons

 ### 0.5.0

 - Remove "Allow switching to this plugin automatically"